-- the carrying out without planning permission of building, engineering, mining or other operations in, on, over or under land - four years from substantial completion - the change of use of any building to use as a single dwellinghouse four years from the date of the breach - any other breach of planning control 10 years from the date of the breach
+- For breaches involving the carrying out without planning permission of building, engineering, mining or other operations in, on, over or under land, where substantial completion is before 25 April 2024, the time limit is four years from substantial completion; and - For breaches involving the change of use of any building to use as a single dwellinghouse where the change of use took place before 25 April 2024, the time limit is four years from the date of the breach.

 These limits are construed strictly against the appellant.
 Considerable care must be exercised by appellants seeking to rely on them.
-Points for LPA's to consider include:
+Points for LPAs to consider include:

 - Substantial completion is not always clear and is a matter of fact and degree.
 A building is complete when it is complete for the purposes for which it was intended.
-Where a building has been built in stages, each stage may open a new chapter in its planning history; if lawfulness of a previous stage has not been accrued and demonstrated, this will restart the clock. - Construction of a building as a dwellinghouse is not a change of use; the time limit in such cases is 10 years.
-Conversion to something other than a dwellinghouse (e.g. a mixed use) is not within Section 171B(2).
-However, conversion to a number of dwellinghouses (eg flats) may be within Section 171B(2) as a "building" includes parts of a building. - Section 171B(3) is the catch all limit.
-If not squarely within (1) or (2), the limit in (3) applies.
+Where a building has been built in stages, each stage may open a new chapter in its planning history; if lawfulness of a previous stage has not been accrued and demonstrated, this will restart the clock.
+Substantial completion arguments are likely to increase for the next few years following LURA as appellants seek to benefit from the transitional provisions. - A material change of use normally takes place at the time the new use begins.
+But there are circumstances where it may be earlier.
+Again, we can expect an increase in arguments on the timing of use over the next few years, particularly where there are intervening unlawful uses. - Construction of a building as a dwellinghouse is not a change of use; the time limit in such cases is 10 years.
+Conversion to something other than a single dwellinghouse (e.g. a mixed use) is not within Section 171B(2).
+However, conversion to a number of dwellinghouses (eg flats) may be within Section 171B(2) as a "building" includes parts of a building.

 Where there is deception, the time limits can be extended.
-To show deception, LPA's must demonstrate:
+To show deception, LPAs must demonstrate: